 Real Estate Crowdfunding is a relatively new way of gaining access to the real estate industry without needing to have a large amount of capital.
 In its most basic form, crowdfunding allows you to invest in a fraction of a property.

-The balance will usually be made up by investors that are using the same real estate crowdfunding platform.
+The balance will usually be made up by investors who are using the same real estate crowdfunding platform.

 - For example, let’s say that the platform has a multi-family complex that it plans to buy at a value of $10 million;